 According to this verse, bhakti first and foremost means service.
-When we recognize that our ultimate identity is as a servant of the Supreme, and then act in that capacity, we are performing bhakti.
+When we accept that, “I am a servant of the Supreme Being, Krishna,” and we use our body, mind, and words in service to Him, this is bhakti.

-Bhakti is the Innate Nature of the Soul
+Bhakti is the Eternal Nature of the Soul